Assassin010/DynamoDB-Streaming-Lambda-Python-handler--Terraform/README.md

 *Streaming cloudwatch logs
-Navigate to Cloudwatch by clicking on  Management & Governance under the .
+Navigate to Cloudwatch.

 Click on the Log groups under Logs in the Left Panel.

 You should be able to see dynamodb logs under log groups.
-If it’s not visible, please wait for 5-10 minutes, CloudWatch usually takes around 5-10 minutes after the creation to fetch the details. check the result and more details here:
+If it’s not visible, please wait for 5-10 minutes, CloudWatch usually takes around 5-10 minutes after the creation to fetch the details. check the result and more details here: https://bit.ly/3QV6sXi

+-To destroy the resources use the command: Terraform destroy-auto-approve